 When it comes to safety, hydrogen is once again demonstrating how tomorrow’s heat really is today’s opportunity.
 If you want to learn more about our work at H21, and other safety gas network innovation projects, then come along to the ENA Gas Goes Green Hydrogen Safety Mini-Summit on the 20th May.

-Gas Goes Green #H2Explainers are a series of blogs setting all the key information you need to know about how Britain’s gas networks are working to deliver hydrogen to our homes.
+Gas Goes Green #H2Explainers are a series of blogs setting all the key information you need to know about how Britain’s gas networks are working to deliver hydrogen to our homes, as part of our 'Tomorrow's Heat, Today's Opportunity' campaign.
 Check out the ENA Newsroom to find other articles and updates from both gas and electricity network companies.

 Image credit: Northern Gas Networks